metachord/mctrace/README.md

 # Planned

- * Arbitrary (user-defined) behaviours support
  * Generating dot-file for Graphviz
  * Use state of process in events handling
- * Arbitrary actions on trace events (write to file, send over network)
- * Use more general hooks instead of format functions

 # Description

 `mctrace` uses parse_transform to inject own hooks in some functions (now only init/1 and terminate/2,3).

-Now only gen_server and gen_fsm is supported, but in future you can define your own behaviours of processes and trace it.

-Traced process sends message to `mctrace` on startup which contains its `pid()` and some options, like list of format functions and traced events.
+Traced process sends message to `mctrace` on startup which contains its `pid()` and some options, like list of hooks functions and traced events.
-`mctrace` call `erlang:trace/3` function to trace specified events on process and print it on stdout using specified format functions.
+`mctrace` call `erlang:trace/3` function to trace specified events on process and print it on stdout using specified hooks functions.

 # Usage